 - A collection agency should collect only 90-day past-due debts from uncooperative or unresponsive customers.

-- The readers of this post are business owners that want to improve their debt collection procedures.
+- The readers of this post are business owners that want to improve their halifax debt consolidation solutions procedures.

 Customer Types Who Pay Late